MrBlobman/ChattyBots-Bukkit-SpigotAPI/README.md

 # ChattyBots-Bukkit-SpigotAPI
-A Bukkit/Spigot implementation of https://github.com/pierredavidbelanger chatter-bot-api
+A Bukkit/Spigot implementation of pierredavidbelanger's [chatter-bot-api](https://github.com/pierredavidbelanger/chatter-bot-api)

 Download the jar from siteNotAvailableYet <insert link here when approved on spigot> and the plugin will run on its own with imaginary AIs that will respond to the questions they are asked in chat.